 The Courtney James Manning Endowed Scholarship was established by endowment gifts from the Manning family and friends, in memory of Courtney J. Manning, longtime Campus Counselor at Barton College.
-The Courtney James Manning Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are either pursuing a major in psychology or social work.
-Second preference is given go a student with a documented learning disability.
-Recipient must maintain a 3.00 GPA.
+The Courtney James Manning Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are either pursuing a major in psychology or social work, or who have a learning disability.